-I am a researcher (supported by the Royal Society of Edinburgh) in the School of Physics and Astronomy at the University of Edinburgh.
+I am a Reader (≈associate professor) in the Institute for Condensed Matter and Complex Systems, School of Physics and Astronomy at the University of Edinburgh.
+I am also affiliated with the Centre for Synthetic and Systems Biology.

 In my research I use computer simulations and analytic calculations.
 I also do “wet” laboratory experiments with bacteria.